jays-01/QAM-Modulation/README.md

 To use the modulator module in your Verilog design, follow these steps:

-1. Copy the `modulator.v` file into your Verilog project directory.
+1. Copy the `modulator.sv` file into your Verilog project directory.
 2. Instantiate the `modulator` module in your Verilog code, providing appropriate parameters and connecting input and output signals.
 3. Ensure that you also include the necessary modules (`carrier_wave_generator` and `qam16_mapper`) in your project.